anubhav6401/Pdhai-Hub/README.md

 🛠️ Tech Stack
 Frontend: HTML, CSS, JavaScript

-Design Tools: Figma / Canva (if applicable)
+Design Tools: Figma & Canva

 🤝 Contributing
 Have resources to share or ideas to improve the platform?
 Contributions are welcome!
 Feel free to fork the repo and raise a pull request.